lyledean1/cyclang/README.md

 You will need [Rust](https://www.rust-lang.org/tools/install) installed to run the below command.

 ```
-cargo run -- --file ./examples/fib.cyclo
+cylang --file ./examples/fib.cyc
 ```

 This should output `6765`!

-## LLVM Set Up
+##  Installing and Running (MacOS)

+*Note*: I've only tested this on MacOS.

-Install LLVM 17
+You will need LLVM 17 before you install Install LLVM 17
 ```
 brew install llvm@17
 ```

-The build.rs file should set this up, but incase you need to set this manually

-Set LLVM_SYS_170_PREFIX variable before you run `cargo run`
+Then the easiest way to install the binary currently is through the Rust package manager Cargo - see [Install Rust](https://www.rust-lang.org/tools/install).
+Once the step above is done, then run
 ```
-export LLVM_SYS_170_PREFIX=/PATH/TO/LLVM17/VERSION
+cargo install cyclang
 ```

 ## Run